Pattern formation in odd viscoelastic fluids: Abstract

 \section{Abstract}

-Non-reciprocal interactions fueled by local energy consumption are found in biological and synthetic active matter, where both viscosity and elasticity are often important.
+Non-reciprocal interactions fueled by local energy consumption can be found in biological and synthetic active matter at scales where viscoelastic forces are important.
 Such systems can be described by ``odd'' viscoelasticity, which assumes fewer material symmetries than traditional theories.
-In odd viscoelastic systems there is an interplay between the energy-consuming odd elastic elements and the traditional stabilizing elements.
-This leads to rich dynamical behavior which, due to a lack of appropriate numerical methods, has remained relatively unexplored.
-Furthermore, the implications associated with the presence of such odd terms in actomyosin and other similar anisotropic systems has not been addressed.
-Here, we study odd viscoelasticity analytically and using hydrodynamic simulations based on the lattice Boltzmann algorithm.
-We first outline how odd effects may naturally emerge from a theory of polymeric elasticity which can describe anisotropic systems like actomyosin.
-Next, we report on two striking features of odd viscoelastic dynamics: a pattern-forming instability which produces an oscillating array of fluid vortices, and strong transverse and rotational forces during a simulated rheological experiment.
-These findings can guide efforts to detect or engineer odd dynamics in soft active matter systems.
+Here we study odd viscoelasticity analytically and using lattice Boltzmann simulations.
+We identify a pattern-forming instability which produces an oscillating array of fluid vortices, and we elucidate which features govern the growth rate, wavelength, and saturation of the vortices.
+Our observation of pattern formation through odd mechanical response can inform models of biological patterning and guide engineering of odd dynamics in soft active matter systems.